gmmorris/gmmorris.github.io/_posts/2019-03-01-structured-greping-of-structured-logging-using-grep-for-json.md

 A _Bid Response_ is logged as a JSON structure which describes a bid by a potential buyer in an auction.
 In this bid the buyer can specify a variety of properties describing the use they would like to make of our advertising real-estate (in the case that they win the auction).
 Two such properties are a property specifying that they would like to buy this real-estate as part of a prenegotiated _deal_ offered on our _private marketplace_, and an attribute specifying that we should offer the end user an opportunity to _skip_ this ad if they would like to.

-Bellow is an example of a logged event matching what I'm looking for:
+Below is an example of a logged event matching what I'm looking for:

 ```json
 {